 Virginia City Saloons

-The Delta Saloon and Casino is home to the "suicide table" where heavy gaming losses led to its owners losing their lives in the height of the mining and milling period.
-Truth be told, one Black Jake reportedly lost $70,000 in one night then turned a gun on himself.
+The Delta Saloon and Casino is home to the "suicide table" where heavy gaming losses led to gamblers losing their lives in the height of the mining and milling period.
+Truth be told, one Black Jake reportedly lost $70,000 in one night before turning a gun on himself.

-More peaceful, loving gatherings may have come in the 20th century when the likes of legendary rock singer Janis Joplin made an appearance at the Red Dog Saloon in 1968 with the house act Big Brother Holding Co. – which became her backup band after they met in San Francisco.
-Posters on the wall of the bar mark the famous appearance.
+More peaceful, loving gatherings may have come in the 20th century when the likes of legendary rock singer Janis Joplin made an appearance at the Red Dog Saloon in 1968 with the house act Big Brother Holding Co. – which became her backup band in San Francisco.

-The Millionaires Washoe Club of 1862 still wields the closest thing to opulence and age in this old western town.
-The original chandeliers hang from the ceiling at the oldest saloon in Virginia City.
-On the wall, a description of a world in which elite men could call up a beer, whiskey or cigar for 25 cents provide a glimpse into a place where modest prospectors-turned-mining-millionaires could find their own special hideaway in the heyday of the widely competitive mineral "Rush."
+The Millionaires Washoe Club of 1862, the oldest saloon in Virginia City, still wields the closest thing to opulence and age in this old western town with the original chandeliers hanging from the ceiling.
+On the wall a sign has been added that describes a world where elite men could call up a beer, whiskey or cigar for just 25 cents.

 The Gold Hill Saloon is rooted in history, beginning as The Riesen House in 1859.
-Legend has it Mark Twain and The Monumental Liars Club hung out here, and Ghosts Rosie and William still live here.
-The stories abound.
+Legend has it Mark Twain and The Monumental Liars Club hung out here, and according to local lore, ghosts Rosie and William still live there.

 The Saloons of Virginia City